Malcolm Harbour: European Parliament

 Harbour became an active member of the Conservative Party in 1972.
 He first stood for the European Parliament in 1989 in the constituency of Birmingham East but failed to win election.
-He missed out again in 1994, before finally, in 1999, being placed high on the Conservative list for the new multi-member West Midlands region constituency, ensuring his election in the 1999 European Parliament election.
+He missed out again in 1994, before being placed high on the Conservative list for the new multi-member West Midlands region constituency in 1999, ensuring his election in the 1999 European Parliament election.
 He was re-elected in June 2004 and 2009.
-He is one of three Conservative members representing the West Midlands Region of the UK.
+He was one of three Conservative members representing the West Midlands Region of the UK.
 He was chairman of the Committee on Internal Market and Consumer Protection and was a Member of the European Conservatives and Reformists Group.
 He was vice-chairman of the Parliament's Science and Technology Options Assessment Panel (STOA) and a Member of the Inter-Parliamentary Delegation to Japan.
-Harbour takes a special interest in the EU Single Market, industry, science and technology policy.
+Harbour took a special interest in the EU Single Market, industry, science and technology policy.
 He was chairman of the European Manufacturing Forum, the Ceramics Industry Forum and the Conservative Technology Forum.
 He was a governor of the European Internet Foundation.
-He has been the lead MEP (rapporteur) for major legislation on Telecoms, the Single Market and Motor Vehicle standards.
-Since 2005, he has served on the CARS 21 High Level Group, a Europe-wide initiative to boost the automotive industry.
+He was the lead MEP (rapporteur) for major legislation on Telecoms, the Single Market and Motor Vehicle standards.
+He served on the CARS 21 High Level Group, a Europe-wide initiative to boost the automotive industry.
 He was named as a top 50 European of 2006 for his key role in broking agreement on the Services Directive.
 In May 2006, he was named the UK's most Small Business Friendly UK Parliamentarian by members of the Forum of Private Business.
 In September 2010, he was voted Internal Market MEP of the Year.

 Harbour was appointed Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to the British economy.